 \section{Introduction}

 Wannier bases have become, in the last few decades, a fundamental tool in theoretical and computational solid-state physics, as they provide a reasonable compromise between localization in position space and localization in energy, as far as compatible with the uncertainty principle \cite{WannierReview}.
-Whenever it is well-localized, a Wannier basis offers several advantages: {{\rm(\roman{enumi})}} \begin{enumerate} \item it allows numerical algorithms whose computational costs scale only linearly with the system size \cite{Goedecker}; \item it provides a key tool for a simple and transparent description of macroscopic polarization and orbital magnetization in solids, yielding to computable formulae \cite{KSV,CeresoliThonhauserVanderbiltResta2006}, later proved in a broader setting by more advanced mathematical techniques \cite{PanatiSparberTeufel2009, SchulzBaldesTeufel13}; \item it allows an efficient numerical treatment of deformed periodic systems \cite{ELu2011}; \item it justifies the so-called \virg{atomic limit}, \ie the description of macroscopic solids as \virg{consisting of well-localized atoms}, a classical paradigm whose violation has opened the new field of Topological Chemistry \cite{BradlynEtAL}. \end{enumerate} Last but not least, the variational characterization of Wannier functions proposed by Marzari and Vanderbilt, has turned Wannier bases into an efficient and flexible computational tool \cite{MaVa, WannierReview, PanatiPisante2013}.
+Whenever it is well-localized, a Wannier basis: {{\rm(\roman{enumi})}} \begin{enumerate} \item allows to implement numerical algorithms whose computational costs scale only linearly with the system size \cite{Goedecker}; \item provides a key tool for a simple and transparent description of macroscopic polarization and orbital magnetization in solids, yielding to computable formulae \cite{KSV,CeresoliThonhauserVanderbiltResta2006}, later proved in a broader setting by more advanced mathematical techniques \cite{PanatiSparberTeufel2009, SchulzBaldesTeufel13}; \item allows an efficient numerical treatment of deformed periodic systems \cite{ELu2011}; \item helps to justify the so-called \virg{atomic limit}, \ie the description of macroscopic solids as \virg{consisting of well-localized atoms}, a classical paradigm whose violation has opened the new field of Topological Chemistry \cite{BradlynEtAL}. \end{enumerate} Last but not least, the variational characterization of Wannier functions proposed by Marzari and Vanderbilt, has turned Wannier bases into an efficient and flexible computational tool \cite{MaVa, WannierReview, PanatiPisante2013}.